Skip main navigation

 5. In a tort action (lawsuit), limitations on certain wage and medical benefits afforded under the Act will not apply.

-Answer: Yes, depending on his or her status under s.
+Answer: Yes, depending on their status under s.
 452.38, Wis.
 Stats., s.
 102.078 (1), Wis.
 Stats, and s.
 102.07(8), Wis.
 Stats., there are four possibilities:

 1. Exempt under s.
-452.38: The worker is not an employee for worker's compensation purposes if there is a written agreement between the firm and a real estate broker, agent or salesperson that he or she shall not be treated as an employee for federal and state tax purposes, and 75% or more of the compensation paid to the broker, agent or salesperson is related to sales or other output measured on a calendar year basis pursuant to the written agreement is directly related to the brokerage services performed by the broker, agent or salesperson on behalf of the firm.
+452.38: The worker is not an employee for worker's compensation purposes if there is a written agreement between the firm and a real estate broker, agent or salesperson that they shall not be treated as an employee for federal and state tax purposes, and 75% or more of the compensation paid to the broker, agent or salesperson is related to sales or other output measured on a calendar year basis pursuant to the written agreement is directly related to the brokerage services performed by the broker, agent or salesperson on behalf of the firm.

 4. Voluntarily covered by the firm under s.
 102.078 (1), Wis.
 Stats.: The worker is an employee for worker's compensation purposes if the firm elects to voluntarily cover the real estate broker, agent or salesperson as an employee for worker's compensation purposes by endorsement on its worker's compensation insurance policy.